Chuck Norris: Action film star (1979–1983)

-Mainstream success (1984–1988)
+Mainstream success (1984–1989)

-In 1984, Norris starred in Joseph Zito's Missing in Action.
-It's the first of a series of POW rescue fantasies, where he plays Colonel James Braddock.
-Produced by Menahem Golan and Yoram Globus and released under their Cannon Films banner, with which he had signed a multiple movie deal.
+In 1984, Norris starred in Joseph Zito's Missing in Action, the first of a series of POW rescue fantasies where he played Colonel James Braddock.
+It was produced by Menahem Golan and Yoram Globus and released under their Cannon Films banner, with which he had signed a multiple movie deal.
 Norris later dedicated these films to his younger brother Wieland, who was a private in the 101st Airborne Division, and had been killed in June 1970 in Vietnam while on patrol in the defense of Firebase Ripcord.
 The film was a huge success, and Norris became Cannon's most prominent star of the 1980s.

-That same year, on October 2, principal photography of Andrew Davis's Code of Silence started.
-The film marked a departure for Norris, due to its complexity and dramatic depth.
+In October 1984, principal photography of Andrew Davis's Code of Silence started.
+The film's complexity and dramatic depth marked a departure for Norris.
 The film is about a cop who is ostracized for refusing to support a corrupt cop who killed an innocent bystander, while protecting the daughter of a mob boss.
-Davis described Norris as "easy to work with and very supportive."
-Released by Orion Pictures on May 3, 1985, and received generally positive reviews, with critics praising its slick direction, strong performances, and engaging action.
-It was regarded as a standout in Norris's career, with many considering it his best film to date.
-Vincent Canby of The New York Times who liked the film said of Norris performance that "it could well prove to be his breakout picture".
-He explains that it marks a potential turning point for Norris, who projects a quiet competence that shines in the film's meticulously crafted fight sequences and that his restrained performance feels fresh and distinct, a departure from his earlier roles.
-Of critical success Norris said “I really appreciate the acclaim, I’ve worked hard these last nine years to get critics to look at me in a different light.
-They’re usually more concerned with things like Passage to India, and they’ve hit me hard all these years, especially in the beginning.
-I’m really excited, to say the least.”
+Davis described Norris as "easy to work with and very supportive".
+Released by Orion Pictures on May 3, 1985, it received generally positive reviews, with critics praising its slick direction, strong performances, and engaging action.
+It was regarded as a standout in Norris' career, with many considering it his best film.

+Vincent Canby of The New York Times said that "it could well prove to be his breakout picture".
+Of its critical success, Norris said, "I really appreciate the acclaim, I've worked hard these last nine years to get critics to look at me in a different light.
+They're usually more concerned with things like Passage to India, and they've hit me hard all these years, especially in the beginning.
+I'm really excited, to say the least."
 The film debuted at number 1 with an opening weekend gross of $5.5 million and ultimately earned a total of $20.3 million at the US box office.
 Missing in Action 2: The Beginning premiered on March 1, 1985.
 It is a prequel to the first installment, about Braddock being held in a North Vietnamese POW camp.
 Invasion U.S.A. premiered on September 27, with Zito directing.